 If the "learning maths is fun" method has not convinced you, then maybe re-learning maths will appeal more.

-Many would say that learning maths is like .
+Many would say that learning maths is like learning a new language.
 If so, then neglecting to acquire the basics of this language will remain a fundamental drawback.
 It takes practice, lots of practice, to gain fluency in this language.
-If this remains undone, then the student should waste no time in learning a new language re-learning, whether before starting a bachelor's or master's degree, or a PhD, at university or elsewhere.
+If this remains undone, then the student should waste no time in re-learning, whether before starting a bachelor's or master's degree, or a PhD, at university or elsewhere.